Homework 4

 - Put a

-file in the primary data directory that describes where the data came from and what they are.
+READMEfile in the primary data directory that describes where the data came from and what they are.

-Your homework file will be in the analysis
+Your homework file will be in the analysis directory and can be

 either a RMarkdown (RMD/HTML) or Jupyter notebook (IPYNB) format.